Nadai2010/Nadai-StarkEasy/README.md

 This project is structured into three fundamental sections:

-- **Stark Jitsu**: Here, you will find a compilation of learning resources, workshops, documents, and study spaces.
+- **Stark Jitsu**: Here, you will find a compilation of learning resources, workshops, documents, and Podcasts.

 - **Stark Adobencha**: This is an educational entertainment section where you can have fun while learning about various topics, similar to those covered in Stark Jitsu.